All Episodes

 Absolutely.

-Thank God I'm not a liberal rush, and you're too hard on the woman that called and said, Where do they come from?
+And you're too hard on the woman that called and said, where do they come from?

-It is so pernicious, it is so prevalent in this society.
+It is so prevalent in this society.

-I I'm ashamed of what I did in the past.
+I'm ashamed of what I did in the past.

 Wait, wait.

-I'm not sure.
+I'm not, sure.

 Did you say I am too hard on liberals?

-You're not hard enough enough.
+You're not hard enough.

-Because see what happens is you're so funny, you're so gracious that people think you're exaggerating.
+Because, see, what happens is you're so funny, you're so gracious that people think you're exaggerating.

 Because people think you're exaggerating.